paulourio/bosque/README.md

 Drawing Binary Search Tree
 ==========================

-This program has intent to draw a binary search tree using latex.
+This program has intent to draw a binary search tree using LaTeX.
+The application receives an tree in preorder format and draw this tree with LaTeX resulting in a SVG file.

 Dependencies
 ------------